vaadin/cdi/vaadin-cdi/README.md

 Vaadin triggered instantiation happens in a
 [CDI aware Vaadin Instantiator](../../master/vaadin-cdi/src/main/java/com/vaadin/cdi/CdiInstantiator.java) implementation.
-Components created by this API:
+These components are created by the instantiator:

-- @Route, RouteLayout, HasErrorParameter components
+- `@Route`, RouteLayout, HasErrorParameter components
-- component fields injected by @Id to polymer templates
+- components injected by `@Id` into polymer templates

 By default instantiator looks up the CDI bean by type ( component class ), and gets a contextual reference from BeanManager.